 As at end of the reporting period, there was no indication that any subsidiary would default on repayment.
-The financial guarantees have not been recognised as it is not practicable to make a reliable estimate due to the uncertainties of timing, costs and eventual outcome.
+The financial guarantees have not been recognised since the fair value on initial recognition was not material.

 Short term investment

 Risk management objectives, policies and processes for managing the risk